 4. Start Smoking:

 Now comes the fun part.
 Roughly around 3 am we place the rubbed pork shoulders (fat cap side down) onto the rack in the smoker and inserted 2 of the probes in the middle of one side (reaching the center of the meat) of each pork shoulder.
 This will help us manage the internal temperatures of both pieces of meat.
-After we closed the door, Pat set the smoker temp to 225° and the probes (food temp) to 195°.
+After we closed the door, Pat set the smoker temp to 225℉ (or around 108℃) and the probe (food temp) to 195℉ (or 90℃).